 Wellness contests consist of group comparisons and individual presentations.
 Two-piece suits and clear high-heeled shoes are worn for both portions of the contest.
 Suits can be of any color and may be decorated with crystals.
 Thong and T-back style suits are not permitted.
 Jewelry is permissible.
 Competitors must be age 16 or over.
 Competitors under 18 must have parental consent.
 Competitors cannot participate in any other categories at the same show.
+Athletes posing in an overtly sexual manner, doing anything on stage considered inappropriate for younger audiences or being disruptive to the show may be disqualified.

-All competitors will be judged and compared on the following: The Wellness physique displays more lower body mucle development (compared to the upper body) through the hips, glutes, hamstrings, and quads.
+All competitors will be judged and compared on the following: The Wellness physique displays more lower body muscle development (compared to the upper body) through the hips, glutes, hamstrings, and quads.
 The upper body is developed but less than the lower body.
 Judging is based on having an overall toned physique with muscle fullness, shape and proportion along with posing, poise, confidence, and stage presence.
 Excessive muscularity, striations and vascularity will be marked down.
 Other factors that can affect overall appearance are suit fit, hair and make-up, tan, and complexion.

 Description of Quarter Turns